 Check all other outbound (external) links in the post.
 These could be links to other blogs or regular websites.
 Make sure they are still valid sites.
 Also, make sure that all external links are set to open in a new window.

 As you are updating older posts for SEO, be sure to check any affiliate links that you may have added.

 - Make sure they are still valid.
 If not, change them out for new ones.

 - Make sure all affiliate links are “NoFollow” and are set to open in a new window.

 - Make sure your affiliate disclosure is visible on the post.

-One thing you'll definitely want to update are the images on those older blog posts!
+Be sure to update the mages on those older blog posts!
 Be sure that you have permission to use any images that you’ve uploaded.
 Never just grab an image from Google because those often have Copyright and you can get in hot water for doing so.
 It is best to get your images from free sites, stock photo subscription sites, or simply take your own images.

 Updating Older Posts for SEO Can Boost Traffic

 While the primary focus of your blog strategy should be to create brand new content, there is significant value in updating those older posts for SEO.
 These older posts shouldn’t be forgotten because you did put effort into writing them.
-Setting aside time to go back and make some edits and tweaks, can have a significant impact on increasing your organic and Pinterest traffic.
+Setting aside time to go back and make some edits and tweaks, can have a significant impact on increasing your organic.